 4.1 Place of Meeting.
 The supreme governing body of the corporation is the Cooperative Assembly, which is the annual or special meeting of the members.
 The Cooperative Assembly shall meet at least once each year to elect members of the Board of Directors and Officers of the corporation, approve or reject proposed changes to these Bylaws, consent to or repeal any action of the Board of Directors submitted to their vote, and conduct other such business as comes before the Assembly.
 The Cooperative Assembly shall meet at 51 Meetinghouse Hill Road, Sterling, Massachusetts 01564 or at other such place as may be determined in advance.

 4.2 Annual Meetings.
-The Annual Meeting shall be held on the first Tuesday in February of each year (or the next business day if such day shall be a legal holiday) or at such other time as may be determined in advance.
+The Annual Meeting shall be held on sometime between February and May 1st and will be announced in advance.
 At each Cooperative Assembly the Members shall elect directors of the corporation, as provided in these Bylaws, and shall conduct such other business as may properly be brought before the meeting.
 If the Cooperative Assembly is not held on the date provided above, a Special Meeting in lieu of an Cooperative Assembly may be held at an alternate date with all the force and effect of an Cooperative Assembly.